RapidSoftwareSolutions/Marketplace-BetfairGames-Package/README.md

 ## BetfairGames.getChannelHistory
-Requesting JSON Listing the previous games in a channel
+Requesting JSON Listing the previous games in a channel.

 | Field      | Type       | Description
 |------------|------------|----------